JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/diag.rst

 DIAG
 *****************************************************************************

 After running the model, useful quantities can be diagnosed from prognostic variables contained in the synchronous backup files.
-It is done by the program :file:`DIAG` which computes diagnostic variables.
+It is done by the program :program:`DIAG` which computes diagnostic variables.

 .. csv-table:: DIAG program and its corresponding namelist and function
    :header: "Executable", "Namelist", "Function", "Output"